shaulleo/FlavourFlix/Prompt Templates/Manual of Instructions and Prompt Templates.md

 ### Requesting Restaurant Descriptions

 1. Clearly state that you are looking for the description of a given restaurant.
-2. Indicate clearly the name of the restaurant you are looking for.
+2. Indicate clearly the name of the restaurant you are looking for, ensuring it is complete and correct.
 3. In order to avoid confusing restaurant's names with people's names (e.g: "O Marinho"), identify that you are looking for a restaurant.

 ### Asking for Restaurant Recommendations